gilt/tech-blog/_posts/2016-03-10-osx-docker-firewall.md

 sudo pfctl -s info
 ```

-and check the rules with
+And check the rules with

 ```sh
 sudo pfctl -s rules